redstrate/redstrate.com/content/blog/dolls-nest-demo-saves/index.md

 _(If you look at compressed data streams regularly, you probably already know what the problem is 😅)_

 OK, let's take a look at the compressed data like I probably _should've_ done in the first place.
-(In the snippet above, that's the last line.)
+(In the snippet above, it begins on the last line.)
 Almost immediately we see two magic bytes in every file: `78 9C`.
 That's a zlib header!
 Once we fix that mistake and decode using zlib, we can get deserialized data.

 ![Screenshot of Okteta showing the decoded save game.](output.webp)